Climate Prosperity

 manufacturer and installer that was a wasteful polluter, decided to become a

-friendly both in terms of the production processes and the products, and along
+environmentally friendly both in terms of the production processes and the

-the way substantially expanding market share, revenues, and profits.
-Ray
+products, and along the way substantially expanding market share, revenues, and

-Anderson's Interface Corporation definitely got richer by becoming greener and
+profits.
+Ray Anderson's Interface Corporation definitely got richer by becoming

 3) Identify, document, and share experiences